GoogleCloudPlatform/composer-utilities/cloudcomposerdiff/CONTRIBUTING.md

 bumpver update --minor
 ```

-bumpver will go and update the verion number whever it appears in the package.
+bumpver will go and update the verion number wherever it appears in the package.